hl7au/au-fhir-base/pages/_includes/au-bloodpressure-intro.md

 #### Usage Notes

-* Both the systolic and diastolic components must be present and missing values for either can be represented with Observation.component.dataAbsentReason
+Both the systolic and diastolic components must be present and missing values for either can be represented with Observation.component.dataAbsentReason.

 #### Examples